Manila is the capital and largest city in the Philippines.

 The traffic is horrendous, full of vehicles, trucks, and the iconic public jeepney's that prowl the streets.

-Intramuros is the colonial historical district of Manila, a walled in area where the Spanish built their colony and where the Spanish government was formed in the Philippines.
+Intramuros is the colonial historic district of Manila, a walled-in area where the Spanish built their colony and where the Spanish government was formed in the Philippines.

 The walls, which were built in the 16th century, are still in place and contain some real gems for those that enjoy history.

 When I was volunteering in the Philippines, I had a chance to explore quite a bit of Manila, and I enjoyed walking around Intramuros.